nov05/udacity-nd009t-capstone-starter/README.md

 - To prepare the dataset for training, **AWS SageMaker's ScriptProcessor** was utilized in combination with a custom **Docker** image uploaded to **AWS ECR**.
 The **10K dataset** was successfully converted into **WebDataset** .tar files for streamlined data loading during training.

-- **WebDataset** is leveraged with the `'pipe'` command to stream data directly from **S3** to the **SageMaker** training instance(s).
+- **WebDataset** (a subclass of PyTorch IterableDataset) is leveraged with the `'pipe'` command to stream data directly from **S3** to the **SageMaker** training instance(s).
 This approach enables efficient handling of **terabyte-scale datasets** without needing to copy the entire dataset to the training instance(s) at once.
 As a result, there’s no need for instances with large storage or external mounts like **EFS**, significantly reducing infrastructure costs.
 Additionally, this method offers a cost-effective alternative to using **Amazon FSx**, as it only incurs a fraction of the cost while still enabling large-scale data processing.

+  * `FastFile` input mode streams data in real-time and is cost-effective.
+However, when streaming smaller files directly from Amazon S3, the overhead of dispatching a new GET request for each file becomes significant relative to the file transfer time (even with a highly parallel data loader and prefetch buffer).
+This results in lower overall throughput for `FastFile Mode`, causing an I/O bottleneck during training.

+  * In reality, the **Amazon Bin Image Dataset** consists of 50K sample file pairs, with a total size of around 60GB—falling comfortably within the 50-100GB range—so we can use `File Mode`.
+However, for the purpose of this project, we are simulating tens of terabytes of data.

 - **AWS SageMaker Distributed Data Parallel (SMDDP)** framework is combined with **WebDataset** for distributed training.
 SMDDP efficiently manages tasks such as model replication across GPU nodes, asynchronous training, and synchronization of model weights across nodes.
 Meanwhile, **WebDataset** handles the shuffling, transforming, node-wise data splitting, and batching of training data, ensuring seamless data distribution for each node during training.